manofgod747/The-Fundamental-Principles-of-Law/README.md

 Those who cannot provide consent...

 ## Crime
-§ 1 Trespassing on others freedom by means of coercion.
+§ 1 Trespassing on others freedom by means of coercion

 § 2 Crimes of passion.
 To perform physical or psychological violence on another out of emotional rage in face of jealously or percieved infidelity